 Yes!
 One thing we do when you get your Wheaton dental veneers is check to ensure all of the cement is cleaned up around them .
 To check this in-between the teeth, flossing is one of the first things we do.
 The floss should snap through and flow through nice and smoothly.
 The floss should not get caught on the edges of the veneer or excess cement as this will increase the likelihood of getting decay around your veneer.
 A veneer will floss the same as a well made crown.

-If Wheaton dental veneers are something that interest you, please give us a call for your free consult and we can discuss your options!
+If Wheaton dental veneers are something that interest you, give us a call!
+We offer free consults and we can discuss your options!
 We will let you know exactly what your veneers cost will be.